victor1600/DoneWithIt/notes/Reusables.md

 > What should happen when an user taps the item, should be decided by the consumer of the reusable.

+### Implementing swipes

+Install: `expo install react-native-gesture-handler`

+use renderRigthAction or renderLeftAction.
+We will pass in a function to the component so is reusable.

 ## Styles

 - In container, we give it flexDirection of row, so image appaars side to side with text.